DavidBuchanan314/bitmap-font-css/README.md

 ## The Basics

 I'm using the IBM VGA 8x16 font here as an example here.
 It's 16 pixels high, so I set the `font-size` accordingly.
-If you want your fonts to be larger, I recommend sticking to integer multiples of the orinal pixel size.
+If you want your fonts to be larger, I recommend sticking to integer multiples of the original pixel size.

 The `line-height` property is also important.
 I set it to `1` so that ANSI art displays as intended - with no vertical gaps between the line-drawing characters.
 However for larger bodies of text, you might want a larger `line-height` for legibility reasons - if you do, I recommend sticking to integer pixel values.